-Use the RAW module to convert pictures from RAW formats into normal bitmap formats.
-Multiple RAW module tabs can be open at once.
-To open a RAW tab, click the RAW button at the top right of the Manager.
-Note that this function is intended for advanced users who wish to get the most out of the RAW format.
+Use the RAW module to convert pictures from RAW formats into classical bitmap formats.
+Multiple RAW module windows can be open at once.
+To open a RAW window, click the RAW button at the top right of the Manager.
+This function is intended for advanced users who wish to get the most out of the RAW format.

-The RAW processing module can be used for processing RAW files both individually and in batches.
-Every control in the RAW module except for the queue menu works only with the currently active picture, including the Add To

-Queue, Develop, and To Editor buttons.
-To batch-edit RAW-processing settings, use the right-click menu for the thumbnails column.
-To add pictures to the queue, use either this right-click menu or the Add to Queue button.
+The RAW module can be used both for processing individual pictures and for processing them in batch.
+The Develop and Editor buttons work only with the currently active picture.
+Develop All develops all pictures in the left column.
+To batch-edit RAW-processing settings, use the right-click menu for the left column, or the Settings menu.